Kaizenji/kaiz-fbuid/README.md

 # kaiz-fbuid

-A simple Node.js package to retrieve the UID of Facebook profiles, pages, or groups using their username in the URL.
+A simple Node.js package to retrieve the UID of Facebook profiles, pages, or groups using link.

 ## Instalation :
 ```bash